theonize/Currier/Studies/Identity Crisis/Notes.md

 ## Why my identity?

 * We want to look back, at the end, and see the Providence
+  * Providence is the belief that all of history has been orchestrated to bring you into the presence of God at this very moment- and that every human can claim this.

 * Belt of Truth ~ You are God's testimony
 * Breastplate of Righteousness ~ knowing what is right (ethics) & doing what is right (morality)